First-order sentences in random groups I: universal sentences: First-order Logic Axioms for the Universal Theory of the Free Group

 In order to make the paper self-contained we include some background in first-order logic.
 We focus on groups although everything can be developed more generally for other natural (or not) mathematical structures.

 The first-order language of groups $\mathcal{L}$ consists of $\{\cdot, ^{-1}, 1\}$, that will be interpreted as group multiplication, inverse, and neutral element.
-Together with the logic symbols $\land, \lor, \neg, \Rightarrow$, equality $\approx$, parentheses $(,)$, quantifiers $\exists, \forall$ and an infinite supply of variables are the building blocks of first-order formulas.
+Together with the logic symbols $\land, \lor, \neg, \Rightarrow$, equality $=$, parentheses $(,)$, quantifiers $\exists, \forall$ and an infinite supply of variables are the building blocks of first-order formulas.
 One can recursively define what is a well-formed formula on these symbols, but we will just give some examples instead.

 \begin{example}[First-order formulas] Let $G$ be a group seen as an $\mathcal{L}$-structure (i.e. by interpreting the symbols of the language in the natural way).
-Then \begin{itemize} \item the formula $\phi(x):= \exists y (x\approx y\cdot y)$ defines the ``squares" in $G$; \item the formula $\phi(x):=\forall y (x\cdot y\cdot x^{-1}\cdot y^{-1}\approx 1)$ defines the central elements in $G$. \end{itemize} When all variables are bounded by a quantifier we talk about a first-order sentence.
-Hence \begin{itemize} \item the sentence $\sigma:=\forall x\forall y (x\cdot y\cdot x^{-1}\cdot y^{-1}\approx 1$, if true in $G$ it says that it is abelian; \item the sentence $\sigma:=\exists y \forall x (y\not\approx 1 \land [x,y]\approx 1)$, where $[x,y]$ stands for the commutator of $x,y$, if true in $G$ it says that it has a non-trivial central element. \end{itemize} \end{example}
+Then \begin{itemize} \item the formula $\phi(x):= \exists y (x= y\cdot y)$ defines the ``squares" in $G$; \item the formula $\phi(x):=\forall y (x\cdot y\cdot x^{-1}\cdot y^{-1}= 1)$ defines the central elements in $G$. \end{itemize} When all variables are bounded by a quantifier we talk about a first-order sentence.
+Hence \begin{itemize} \item the sentence $\sigma:=\forall x\forall y (x\cdot y\cdot x^{-1}\cdot y^{-1}= 1)$, if true in $G$ it says that it is abelian; \item the sentence $\sigma:=\exists y \forall x (y\not= 1 \land [x,y]= 1)$, where $[x,y]$ stands for the commutator of $x,y$, if true in $G$ it says that it has a non-trivial central element. \end{itemize} \end{example}

-More generally a formula $\phi(\bar{x})$, i.e. a first-order formula whose free variables are amongst $\bar{x}$, in the language of groups is logically equivalent to a formula of the form An alternation of $\forall$ and $\exists$ quantifiers followed by a finite conjuctions of disjuctions of equalities and inequalities of words in the given bounded and free variables.
+More generally a formula $\phi(\bar{x})$, i.e. a first-order formula whose free variables are amongst $\bar{x}$, in the language of groups is logically equivalent to a formula of the form $\ \ \forall\bar{z}\exists\bar{y}\ldots$ an alternation of $\forall$ and $\exists$ quantifiers followed by a finite conjunctions of disjunctions of equalities and inequalities of words in the given bounded and free variables.